 Synthetic slate roofing doesn’t have as many risks connected to the installation process, although the material is significantly heavier.
 Both roof types could take a day or two to complete the roof replacement, depending on the roof size and other factors.

 Asphalt shingles have a layer of protective granules that are designed to protect them.
 With age and extreme weather, those granules can wear off over time.
 If the temperatures are often changing, they can make the shingles brittle and susceptible to breaking or cracking, inevitably leading to roof leaks.
 The same applies to unusually high or cold temperatures.

-According to Greg Scott of Houston Home Remodeling Professionals, slate roofing has an improved weather and impact resistance.
+According to Greg Scott of Houston Home Remodeling Professionals, slate roofing has improved weather and impact resistance.
 It can handle rain, wind, and other severe weather conditions while ensuring optimal interior protection.
 Slate roofing can save money on frequent repairs and replacement.

 Which Is Better – Asphalt Shingles or Slate Roofing?